bibanon/bibanon/Storybro's-Magically-Lewd-Sleepover-Adventure.md

 Although the gender is ambiguous, the author accepted donations (reluctantly) because of the job situation, and the email address given links back to game accounts of Females across various forums and boards.
 Some of these boards included the league of legends forums (not giving user ID due to wiki rules), where the user was renown for being female, and has various high profile and extremely liked threads with stories, and some fictional comical additions to the lore.
 It's widely agreed that the writing style between these stories seems to match.

  This and other snippets of information gleaned through the last thread (such as the author saying that a specific girl and themselves would "always" be on good terms and mentioned that same girl was "Fine, ask her yourself") has brought multiple theorycrafting anons to conclude the author is most likely the "Raven" character from the story.
-From the way events play out, and the somewhat finalistic remarks made, it's possible the actual main character passed away, if not during this story than one in the futre, and writing these stories is her way of coping with his death.
+From the way events play out, and the somewhat finalistic remarks made, it's possible the actual main character passed away, if not during this story than one in the future, and writing these stories is her way of coping with his death.

 Text analysis programs state the story is composed of 182,000 Words, and is predominantly female in writing style.

 When asked about this, the author toys with words to respond with ambiguity, or uses alternating pronouns for him/herself in the same sentence.
 No gender has been confirmed and attempts to contact them via voice calls on skype have turned up female voices in the background, or none at all.